MFRaja/GeoQuiz/README.md

 ```

-Enable nodejs (for build) and selenium/standalone-chrome (for automated testing) images on docker.
+Enable Node.js (for build) and selenium/standalone-chrome (for automated testing) images on docker.

 ##### CI variables